 Career Successlink is a system that enables students to search and apply for jobs and internships.

-Local Nonprofessional Jobs and Temporary Positions is a platform used to connect students with opportunities within the community of The New School.
-These off-campus positions are provided by our neighborhood residents and businesses, so check this job board if you are seeking positions in child care, tutoring, or seasonal work.
+TNS: Local, Temporary & Freelance Jobs is a platform used to connect students with opportunities within the community of The New School.
+These off-campus positions are provided by neighborhood residents and businesses, so check this job board if you are seeking positions in child care, tutoring, or seasonal work.

 Our Resources page also offers many useful links and professional association listings that may be helpful.

 Use the resources on The New School website to find part-time opportunities on campus.